Skip to main content

 Loan agreement within a folder with calculator and pen on top

 If you have large debts, you may be able to borrow a larger amount to clear them.
-The amount that you can borrow is calculated based on the loan-to-value (LTV) ratio.
-For example on a 90% LTV, this means that the total amount you can borrow against a house that is worth £100,000, is £90,000.
-If you have paid off a portion of your mortgage already, or your home has increased in value, you may be able to borrow a larger amount.
+The amount you can borrow is calculated based on the loan-to-value (LTV) ratio.
+For example, on a 90% LTV, the total amount you can borrow against a property worth £100,000 is £90,000.
+If you have paid off a portion of your mortgage already, or your home has increased in value, you may be able to access more equity than you initially expected.

-4. It’s an alternative to a formal insolvency solution
+4. It is an alternative to formal insolvency solutions

-If you have a lot of debts and you are unsure how to deal with them, Swift Debt Help can give you the support you need.
-Get in touch today and we can discuss whether remortgaging or other formal debt solutions are right for you.
+If you have a lot of debts and you are unsure how to deal with them, Swift Debt Help can point you in the right direction.
+Get in touch today and we can discuss whether remortgaging or another debt solution might suit your situation.

 Request a Debt Assessment